jagi/meteor-astronomy/README.md

 It this example, the value had been converted to string thanks to setting the `Astro.config.supportLegacyBrowsers` option to `false`.
 However, it has one downside.
 It's not supported in IE 8.0 anb below, so set this option only if you don't care about legacy browsers.

+**IMPORTANT!
+You have to put the configuration code in the file which is executed before the creation of any Astronomy schema.
+In most cases it will be root or lib directory.
+To read more about the load order go to the File Load Order section in the official [Meteor documentation](http://docs.meteor.com/#/full/structuringyourapp)**

 The setter and getter functions are even more powerful.
 They can take many different arguments.
 Let's examine the possibilites.
 In the example below, we set multiple fields at once.

 ```js